mmbajo/devtools/beam/README.md

 This example uses Apache Beam's DirectRunner, suitable for development and testing.
 For more advanced usage and different runners, refer to the official [Apache Beam documentation](https://beam.apache.org/documentation/runners/capability-matrix/).

+# When to Use Apache Spark, Apache Beam, and Apache Airflow

+## Apache Spark

+### When to use
+- When you have large-scale data processing tasks.
+- For running machine learning algorithms at scale.
+- When you need a general-purpose, in-memory distributed data processing engine.

+### Sample Use-case
+- Batch processing and real-time analytics on large datasets.

+## Apache Beam

+### When to use
+- When you need a unified model for both batch and stream data processing.
+- When you're working with multiple data processing engines.

+### Sample Use-case
+- Real-time data ingestion and transformation that can run on multiple runners like Apache Flink, Google Cloud Dataflow, etc.

+## Apache Airflow

+### When to use
+- When you need to schedule and orchestrate complex workflows.
+- For automating the flow of data between systems.

+### Sample Use-case
+- ETL (Extract, Transform, Load) workflows, data warehousing tasks.